Joan Benoit: Olympic success and later life

-In March 1984, Benoit injured her knee severely during a 20-mile training run, forcing her to undergo arthroscopic knee surgery just 17 days before the United States Olympic Women's Marathon Trials were scheduled.
-However, she recovered from the surgery much more quickly than expected, and was the favorite in the trials, at Olympia, Washington.
+In March 1984, Benoit injured her knee during a 20-mile training run, forcing her to undergo arthroscopic knee surgery just 17 days before the United States Olympic Women's Marathon Trials were scheduled.
+However, she recovered from the surgery much more quickly than expected and was the favorite in the trials at Olympia, Washington.
 She beat runner-up Julie Brown by 30 seconds, winning in 2:31:04.
 Three months later, she competed in the 1984 Summer Olympics in Los Angeles, winning the first Olympic Women's Marathon in 2:24:52, several hundred meters ahead of Grete Waitz, Rosa Mota, and Ingrid Kristiansen.

-Benoit enjoyed success at non-marathon distances as well, winning the prestigious Falmouth Road Race (7.1 miles) a total of six times (1976, 1978, 1981–1983, and 1985), breaking the course record on four of those occasions.
+Benoit enjoyed success at non-marathon distances as well, winning the prestigious Falmouth Road Race (7.1 miles), a total of six times (1976, 1978, 1981–1983, and 1985), breaking the course record on four of those occasions.

 Although she won the 1985 Chicago marathon, defeating Kristiansen and Mota in an American Record time of 2:21:21 (that would last as the AR for 18 years until broken by Deena Kastor in 2003 in London), Benoit was hampered for some years after her Olympic victory by injuries and struggled to compete in major races.
 She received the 1985 James E. Sullivan Award as the top amateur athlete in the United States.

 Benoit wrote Running Tide (1987) and Running for Women (1995).

-In 1998 she founded the Beach to Beacon 10K Road Race, a 10 km race held in Cape Elizabeth, Maine, each August, going from Crescent Beach State Park to Fort Williams Park and Portland Head Light.
+In 1998, she founded the Beach to Beacon 10K Road Race, a 10 km race held in Cape Elizabeth, Maine, each August, going from Crescent Beach State Park to Fort Williams Park and Portland Head Light.
 The race attracts many of the world's top distance runners.
 Elite runners often run this race and then, the following weekend, run the Falmouth Road Race on Cape Cod, Massachusetts.
 Benoit won that race several times, and ran it last in 2022, finishing as the 69th woman overall and first in her age group.